 Capacity: “I already have enough on my plate.
 How will I find the time?”

 As per Gartner’s research, only 44% of employees say they trust their organization’s managers to handle a crisis well.
-The attributes of an ideal business leader or manager may be expressed into these five pointers:
+The attributes of an ideal boss or manager may be expressed into these five pointers:

 - Prioritises people over processes